Dutchess County Fair Amateur Cut Flower Competition

 Zinnias

 • Remove flower buds.
-This was a comment made by the judges on Becky’s early entries.
-There are two categories for individual varieties.
-Be sure to display the same color, and look for flowers that are at their peak and similar in size.
+This was a comment made by the judges on Becky’s entries when she first started competing.
+There are three zinnia categories – Baby or Pom Pom, Under 2”, and Over 3”.
+Display the same color and look for flowers that are at their peak and similar in size.
+When picking we all carry rulers in our pockets.
+There is also “Collection of Zinnias,” so we keep that one in mine when picking.

 Image: Zinnias in cups with water the day before competition